Church of St Mary, Lastingham: Architectural development

 The crypt underneath St Mary's, has walls that are 3 ft thick.
 It is reputed to be the only crypt in England that has a nave, apse and side aisles.
 The crypt also lays claim to be the oldest Norman crypt in the world and additionally the only one with a nave, aisles and an apsidal chancel.
 The crypt runs underneath the whole footprint of the church above and is furnished with one square shaft which is indented with a piscina.
 The crypt is supported by four pillars believed to be pre-conquest in origin and historians estimate that the crypt has not been altered since the time of William the Conqueror.
 The crypt is accessed by a staircase descending from nave.
 During the 18th century, cock-fighting was said to have taken place in the crypt, with or without the knowledge of the clergy and churchwarden.

-The architecture of the church in conjunction with its history, means that it regularly features on the best of lists for Anglican churches in England.
+The architecture of the church in conjunction with its history, means that it features on best of lists for churches in England.
 Pevsner described the crypt as "unforgettable"; John Betjeman concurred describing St Mary's as "one of the most moving places in England".
 Simon Jenkins is equally effusive in his book, England's Thousand Best Churches, awarding the church four stars out of a possible five and stating that while "most churches are a challenge to the faithful, Lastingham is a challenge to the faithless."
 Jenkins notes the rarity of the crypt but also points out that the church lacks monuments and historical artefacts:

 Lastingham has few furnishings of interest.
 It does not need them.